-Lisa Lahens, MSc candidate, LakePulse HQP committee
+Lisa Lahens, MSc student, LakePulse HQP committee

 Department of Chemistry, Université de Sherbrooke

 I am interested in the impact of human activities on the environment, and particularly on water, which is our most precious resource.
 I specialize in the quality and functioning of aquatic systems to help increase the knowledge on anthropogenic impacts on water quality and contribute to its improvement.